phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 I hope this guide helps you take that first step toward creating your own environment.
 Whether you're using it for practice, hosting a challenge for others, you can use same methology to install your own Boss of the SOC version 2 and 3.

 If you have any questions or run into issues, feel free to reach out or share your thoughts in the comments.
 I’d love to hear about your experience and help if I can.
-Thanks you for reading till the end, and happy learning!
+Thanks for reading till the end, and happy learning!